TABLE OF CONTENTS

 Asking for Directions in Chinese on the street or while travelling is one of the best ways to learn and speak Mandarin.
-Even if you have an excellent sense of direction, you can always pretend not knowing the way and ask people on the street.
+Even if you have an excellent sense of direction, you can pretend not to know the way and ask people on the street.

-The other advantage is even if you speak incorrectly or the other party does not understand what you are trying to ask, you will not feel embarrassed because they do not know you.
-Try asking for directions in Chinese the next time and see if someone understand your question and whether you get their instructions.
+The other advantage is even if you speak incorrectly or the other party does not understand what you are trying to ask, you should not feel embarrassed as they do not know you.
+Try asking for directions in Chinese the next time.
+See if someone understands your question and if you get their instructions right.

-Many people do not grasp my pronunciation at first because I do not utter them clearly as I should.
-When they finally understood what I asked, I could not comprehend their explanation due to a limitation of vocabulary.
+When I learned other foreign languages – French and Dutch, many people do not grasp my pronunciation at first as I did not utter them as clearly as I should.
+When they finally understood what I asked, I could not comprehend their explanation due to a limitation in vocabulary.

-Because of my foreign language learning journey, more variety of phrases are needed for learning to anticipate what the other person is going to ask you.
+Due to my foreign language journey, I know that learning more related phrases is necessary to anticipate what the other person is going to ask you.

 20 Chinese Direction Words